PhilippePH/SoftwareEngineeringTRXStar/README.md

 ## SASS
 We use SASS, a CSS extension, for custom styling where needed, however most of our styling is taken from react-bootstrap.
 To read more about SASS please [click here](https://sass-lang.com/guide).

-## React-bootstrap
-TBA - (evaluate potential dependencies and the versioning of bootstrap we will be able to access while using the react-bootstrap library).

-## Hosting
-TBA - (add details about Vercel and GitLab CI/CD)